ashu3103/go-compiler-notes/middle-end/00-escape-analysis/00-intro/01-pre-requisites.md

 Here `x` and `y` are `PPARAM` and `~ret` is `PPARAMOUT` while `z` is `PAUTO` (local variable).

-> Easter Egg: The global variables are always allocated to heap, have a look at the code below
+> Note: The global variables are always allocated to heap, have a look at the code below

 ```go
 func (n *Name) OnStack() bool {